Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning

 From Table \ref{results_all}, it is clear that the SimSiam method despite its strong claims of not using any negative pairs, nor momentum encoder nor large batches, performs poorly as compared to our supervised method (shown in bold blue color).
 The BYOL method which also do not make use of negative pairs, performs better than the SimSiam method in our use case, by virtue of its momentum encoder.

-Among all compared self-supervised baselines, it is the MOCOv2 method that performs the best, and in fact outperforms the supervised baseline in the dataset \textit{Data 6}.
-This is due to the reason of the memory queue that facilitates the comparison with large number of negative examples.
+Among all compared SSL baselines, it is the MOCOv2 method that performs the best.
+This is due to the reason of the memory queue that facilitates the comparison with a large number of negative examples.
 This shows that the importance of considering negative pairs still holds true, especially for challenging use-cases like the one considered in the paper.
-However, our proposed self-supervised method \textbf{PBCNet} clearly outperforms all the baselines, including the supervised one (in \textit{Data 4} and \textit{Data 6}).
-The fact that it outperforms MOCOv2 can be attributed to the part-based slicing used, thus showing the merits of considering multiple granularities simultaneously.
+However, our proposed self-supervised method \textbf{PBCNet} clearly outperforms all the baselines.
+The fact that it outperforms MOCOv2 can be attributed to the patch-based slicing used, which is the only different component in our method in comparison to MOCOv2 that uses random crop.
 Another interesting thing that we observed is the fact that despite using much lesser batch size of 32, our method outperforms the baselines.